benaubin/hyperloglog/README.md

 +----+-------------+---------------------+--------------------+--------------------+-------------------------+----------------------+
 ```

-memory usage:
+## memory usage:

-the number of registers is configurable by b: m = 2^b
+the number of registers is configurable by the parameter b, set so that the number of registers `m = 2^b`

-5 registers are stored in 32 bits.
+the memory layout of this crate stores 5 6-bit registers in every 32 bit word (wasting 2 bits per word to allow for

-2^b / 5 * 4 gives the bytes of memory used
+easier atomics and better performance). `ceil(m / 5) * 4` gives the bytes of memory used for `m` registers